basantmudalgi/backbone.iobind/README.md

 # Backbone.ioBind

+This fork allows for namespaces with depths of more than 1

 Backbone.ioBind allows you to bind socket.io events to backbone model & collection events.
 Also includes `backbone.iosync.js`, a drop in replacement for `Backbone.sync` that uses socket.io.